seratch/ChatGPT-in-Slack/README.md

 You're always welcome to contribute! :raised_hands:
 When you make changes to the code in this project, please keep these points in mind:
 - When making changes to the app, please avoid anything that could cause breaking behavior.
 If such changes are absolutely necessary due to critical reasons, like security issues, please start a discussion in GitHub Issues before making significant alterations.
 - When you have the chance, please write some unit tests.
-Especially when you touch `internals.py` and add/edit the code that do not call any web APIs, writing tests should be relatively easy.
+Especially when you touch internal utility modules (e.g., `app/markdown.py` etc.) and add/edit the code that do not call any web APIs, writing tests should be relatively easy.
 - Before committing your changes, be sure to run `./validate.sh`.
 The script runs black (code formatter), flake8 and pytype (static code analyzers).

 ## The License